Reunion

 Manhattanville Mingle

-Join us for this fun welcome-back celebration at Manhattanville campus.
-Enjoy DJs, karaoke, photo booths, adult-sized outdoor and indoor games, and much more.
-There will be food trucks (The Little Hot Dog Wagon, Souvlaki GR, Birria Del Toro Rojo) present, as well as heavy hors d’oeuvres, desserts (including Sugar Hill Creamery), open bar, and soft drinks.
-Children are invited to attend this casual program and there will kid-zone catering as well.
+Join us for this fun welcome-back celebration at the Manhattanville campus.
+There will be food trucks (Shake Shack, Souvlaki GR, Birria Del Toro Rojo) present, as well as hors d'oeuvres, desserts (including Sugar Hill Creamery), open bars, and soft drinks.
+You'll also get access to our beautiful new campus while enjoying DJs, photo-ops, photo booths, a kids-zone with games, caricaturists, a face-painter, a balloon artist, and much more.
+Children are invited to attend this casual program and join in on the fun!

 Daytime Program